Wuming-Fu/Wuming-Fu.github.io/contents/home.md

 I am particularly interested in LiDAR-only semantic segmentation using data captured from rotating 3D LiDARs such as the commonly used Velodyne scanners.
 The goal is to accurately perform semantic segmentation of LiDAR-only point clouds on the homebrew PKU-POSS dataset.
 Currently I am only concerned with segmentation using only LiDAR data.
 However, it would be interesting to think about how can RGB data help with this task.

+My interest in programming and robotics dates back to middle school, when I participated in various robot competitions—including first prize at the World Robotics Conference in Beijing and a top 16 finish at the World VEX Robotics Tournament.
+I enjoyed both the strategy design process and the competitive aspect, which is why I chose to study computer science in college.

 I work under the supervision of Peking University Professor Huijing Zhao.
 The lab's name is PKU-POSS.

 Lab's webpage: http://www.poss.pku.edu.cn